piroor/treestyletab/CONTRIBUTING.md

    See also the next.
  * **Does the problem appear with a clean profile?**
    You can start Firefox with temporary clean profile by a command line.
 See also the document [How to run Firefox with a clean profile](https://github.com/piroor/treestyletab/wiki/How-to-run-Firefox-with-a-clean-profile).
-   If the problem doesn't appear with a clean profile, please find complete reproduction steps out through changing configs, installing addons, and other customizations.
+   If the problem doesn't appear with a clean profile, please try to find complete reproduction steps out through changing configs, installing addons, and other customizations.
+   - You can export/import all options except keybaord shortcuts, via TST's options => `Development` => `All Configs` => `Export` and `Import`.
+If you cannot reproduce the problem with a clean profile, please export configs on your regular profile and attach it to the issue.
  * **Is the main topic single and clear?**
    Sometimes I got an issue including multiple topics, but such an issue is hard to be closed, then it often stays opened for long time and confuses me.
    If you have multiple topics, please report them as separate issues for each.